Kakuta scores as Lens bow to Delort's Montpellier | Goal.com

 Lens reduced the deficit in the 36th minute after goalkeeper Jonas Omlin turned the ball into his net – with Seko Fofona’s shot bouncing off his back before sailing into the next.

-In the second-half, both teams came out in desperate of more goals, but it was Franck Haise’s side that levelled matters through Kakuta’s penalty in the 50th minute.
+In the second half, both teams came out desperate of more goals, but it was Franck Haise’s side that levelled matters through Kakuta’s penalty in the 50th minute.
 Following Omlin’s foul on Fofona, referee Jeremy Stinat pointed to the spot and the former Chelsea man stepped up to beat the opposing goalkeeper.

-Despite a late rally from the Stade Bollaert-Delelis giants, they were unable to pick up a point from the five-goal thriller.
+Despite a late rally from the Stade Bollaert-Delelis side, they were unable to pick up a point from the five-goal thriller.

 On the other side, South Africa's Keagan Dolly replaced Teji Savanier with 10 minutes left to play as Cameroon's Ambrose Oyongo and Congo's Beni Makouana were not listed for the game.

-Montpellier are fifth in the log with 26 points from 14 games with Lens occupying the eighth position with 21 points.
+Montpellier are fifth on the log with 26 points from 14 games with Lens occupying the eighth position with 21 points.